katnegermis/AdvancedComputerNetworks/assignment2/assignment2.md

 c)
 ----

-advantages:
-    No state
-        about connections
-        (no implied bandwidth, datagrams can be used at any bandwidth) great to build things on top of can implement both connection oriented and connection less protocols

-drawbacks:
-    best-effort delivery
-        reordering of packets
-        duplicate packets
-    overhead in the form of headers
+One of the main advantages of using datagrams is that the network doesn't need to save any state.
+This means that traffic can easily be rerouted in case of network node failures.
+Another advantage is that the datagram has proven to be a great lowest-denominator building block on which to build other protocols on top of; both connectionless (UDP) and connection oriented (TCP) protocols have been built on top of datagrams.

+A disadvantage of using datagrams is that the network isn't reliable, but follows a best-effort approach.
+This means that packets can arrive out of order, and need to be reassembled at the receiving end-host.
+It also means that the same packet might be unnecesarily sent multiple times, and that retransmission is much more expensive since all retransmissions start at the sending end-host instead of a place closer to where the packet got dropped.
+Furthermore, there is an overhead in adding multiple headers to all packets, regardless of their size.

-other approach would be circuit switched
+A different approach would be to create a circuit switched network.

 Question 5
 ============